Manifesto · Monochronicle

 Is Already Possible

-Imagine a public art ecosystem where artists understand the budget, the site, and the expectations of the call before investing days of work in a proposal.
+Imagine a public art ecosystem where artists understand the budget, the site, and the call's expectations before investing days of work in a proposal.
 Communities shape commissions rather than receive them.
 The selection process is as thoughtful as the art it produces.
-Where a mural in a changing neighborhood is grounded in that neighborhood's history and “we’ll have to wait and see” is replaced by long-term stewardship, honest documentation, and a genuine commitment to what a place might become.
+Where a mural in a changing neighborhood is grounded in that neighborhood’s history and “we’ll have to wait and see” is replaced by long-term stewardship, honest documentation, and a genuine commitment to what a place might become.
 That future is not utopian.
 It is available right now to any program willing to design for it.
-The 10Ps Framework emerged from hundreds of interviews and reflects how we work with artists, organizations, and communities.
+The P Framework emerged from hundreds of interviews and is the foundation of how we design every open call.
+It reflects how we work with artists, organizations, and communities.
 This is our why.

 01 — Place